drdipak/resume/src/data/resume.md

 Till date, I have presented 27 Invited talks and 39 National and International conference presentations.
 Complete list has been provided in Annexure II.

+# Seminar/Invited Lectures-27
+- Invited lecture presented on “Innovation and Invention from Local to Global Perspective” at Annasaheb Dange Colleges Campus, Ashta Dist.
+Sangli on 21st November 2019.
+- Invited lecture presented on “Innovative Technologies for Water and Wastewater Remediation” in UGC HRDC refresher course on “Applied Physics”, organized by Department of Physics, University of Mumbai on 16th November 2019.
+- Invited lecture presented on “Overview of Indian Innovation and Youth Entrepreneurship” at BRICS Young Scientist Conclave 2019, organized by Ministry of Science and Technology, Government of Brazil on 6th November 2019.
+- Chief Guest for National Innovation Day Celebration at Annasaheb Awate College, Manchar, Ambegaon, Pune (India) on 15th October 2019
+- Invited lecture presented on “Hand Pump based Water Disinfection” at International Conference and Anniversary Annual General Meeting (AGM – 2019) of the Global Young Academy in Germany on 2nd May 2019.
+- Session Chair, NanoExpress-2019, National Level Conference, organized by National Center for Nanoscience and Nanotechnology, University of Mumbai on 15-16th March 2019
+- Invited lecture presented on, “Role of Micro-bubbles in Synthesis and Commercialization of Nanomaterials” at UGC short term course on Nanoscience and Nanotechnology organized by HRDC, University of Mumbai on 16th February 2019.
+- Invited as an Energy and Process Intensification Expert for round table conference in 2nd International Conference Workshop on Energy Innovation Initiatives for Attaining Sustainable Development Goals (EIISDG) 2019, organized by Niti Aayog and UPES Dehradun on 13-15th 2019.
+- Invited lecture presented on, “Role of Energy Intensified Techniques for Nanomaterial Synthesis/Fabrication” at UPES Dehradun on 12th February 2019.
+- Chief Guest for Vigyaan 2018 at Thakur college of science and commerce, Thakur village, Kandivali East, Mumbai on 5th December 2018.
+- Chief Guest for 72nd Independence Day of India at Late Dhula Zimbal Highschool, Lingivare, Dist - Sangali on 15th August 2018.
+- Chief Guest for National Science Day at Dahivadi College Dahivadi on 28th February 2017.
+- Invited lecture presented on, “Usage of Cavitation Technology for Process Intensification” at BVCOE, Belapur Mumbai on 1st February 2017
+- Invited lecture presented on, “Cavitation Technology for Environments at NIT Warangal (India) on 24th July 2016.
+- Seminar presented on, “Cavitation Technology for Societal and Industrial Solution in Chemical Engineering department at IIT Madras (India) on 9th May 2016.
+- Invited lecture presented on, “Cavitation Technology for Sustainability at UPES Dehradun (India) on 03rd November 2015.
+- Invited lecture presented on, “Cavitation Technology: A Novel Approach for Formulations of Nanocontainers for Performance Applications” at Iowa State University (USA) on 27th January 2015.
+- Invited lecture presented on, “Application of Cavitation Technology: in Physico Chemical Transformation of materials at Nanoscale, at University of Louisville (USA) on 2nd February 2015
+- Invited lecture presented on, “Waste Water Treatment using Cavitation Technology, at Western Michigan University (USA) on 6th February 2015
+- Invited lecture presented on, “Formulations of Nanomaterials using Sonochemical Method” at university of Illinois Urbana Champaign (USA) on 25th February 2015
+- Invited lecture presented on, “Cavitation Technology: A New Horizon Technology for Synthesizing Nanocontainers for Drug Delivery” at Harvard Catalyst Group, Harvard Brigham and Women's Hospital, Harvard University (USA) on 12th December 2014
+- Invited lecture presented on, “Cavitation Technology: Future Technology for Synthesizing Organic and Inorganic Materials” at Department of Chemistry and Biochemistry, Georgia Institute of Technology, Atlanta (USA) on 16th May 2014
+- Invited lecture presented on, “Cavitation Technology: An Energy Efficient Technology for Production of Nanoparticles” in Three days National Workshop on Nanomaterials and Nanotechnology, organized by Maharashtra Institute of Technology, Aurangabad on 15-17th February 2013.
+- Invited lecture presented on, “Synthesis of Nanomaterials: A Greener Approaches” in two week workshop on Nanomaterials under TEQUIP program, organized by Mechanical Engineering Department, Babasaheb Ambedkar Technological University, Lonere on 16th June 2013.
+- Invited lecture presented on, “Inorganic particle production through Sonoprocess Engineering” in two day workshop on Sono Process Engineering and Reactors for Nanomaterials under TEQIP program, organized by Chemical Engineering Department, National Institute of Technology, Warangal on 23-24th February 2013.
+- Invited lecture presented on, “Cavitation Technology: A Greener Tool For Producing Nanomaterial” in UGC supported STTP Workshop on Nanotechnology for Engineering Faculty, organized by Chemical Engineering and Technology Department, NMU Jalgoan (India) on 5th April 2010.
+- Invited lecture presented on “Nanomaterials Production: A Cavitational Approach” in Chemference 2010, organized by PVPIT Sangli (India) on 6th March 2010.

 # 39 National and International confrence

 - A. J. Jadhav, D. V. Pinjari, A. B. Pandit, Cavitation Induced Physico-chemical